akshaybadola/pndconf/README.md

 - The settings folder contains empty directories which should be populated with respective modules.
 - charts.js file in settings should be replaced with the correct file.
+- `csl` files, according to the styles required should be procured and put in the settings/csl directory.
 - See `pandocwatch --help` for a list of options.
 - Requires `live-server` from `nodejs` for automatic reloading of the current directory in the browser.
 - Basically `live-server` injects js code which refreshes the page automatically.